Introduction to BRUNTON COMPASS parts and their uses

 • Align the vertical edge of the compass with the angle of the plane

-• Read angle from vernier scale on the compass
+• Read the angle from the vernier scale on the compass

 Bull eyes level